or4nge19/NeuralNetworks/README.md

 ## Hopfield Networks Formalization

 This project contains a Lean 4 formalization of Hopfield networks.
 Hopfield networks are a type of recurrent artificial neural network that serve as content-addressable memory systems.
-This repository includes implementations and proofs for various concepts and features of Hopfield networks.
+This repository includes comprehensive structures and proofs pertaining to Hopfield networks.

 ### Features